Scroll Top

 If you’re a rebel like me you can just eyeball it without weighing, just make sure that your seeds are approx ⅛-¼” (3-6mm) apart.

 Once you’ve measured out your seeds you do not need to wash and pre-soak them.
-This is because amaranth red garnet seeds are very small about 1mm in diameter, and wetting them will make it a nightmare to spread them evenly on your growing medium.
+This is because amaranth seeds are very small about 1mm in diameter, and wetting them will make it a nightmare to spread them evenly on your growing medium.

 Step 2 Sowing Your Seeds